Support for . . .

 Other relevant workshops

 Making Sentences Work, Giving an Oral Presentation, The Writing Process and Proofreading Your Final Draft might also be instructive.
 For those in the Sciences, Science Writing for Postgraduate Students is offered weekly during term times.
 These can all be found on the ASC Workshops page

-If English is not your first language, two courses ‒ Speaking and Listening, and Reading and Writing for English Language Learners ‒ are designed to help you strengthen your English language skills.
+If English is not your first language, three courses ‒ English Language Support, Speaking and Listening, and Reading and Writing for English Language Learners ‒ are designed to help you strengthen your English language skills.

 You are welcome to use other ASC services and resources.

-The Adult Students' Programme is a series of four tutorials offered as extra tuition to help first-year adult students gain an insight into university culture and achieve academic success.
+The Adult Students' Programme is a series of three tutorials offered as extra tuition to help first-year adult students gain an insight into university culture and achieve academic success.

 The weekly meetings during the term time provide an opportunity to have regular contact with a small group of first-year adult students, to learn university skills that will help raise grades, and to make a smooth transition to university studies.

 Tutor: Jacqui Tither